sap-tutorials/Tutorials/tutorials/hcp-webide-add-labels-field/hcp-webide-add-labels-field.md

 2. Save your edits, and either:

     - Switch to your preview tab with Developer Tools open and select **Hard Reload** or **Empty Cache and Hard Reload**
-    - or select the **index.html** and click the **Run** button to preview the Northwind application with the added ProductID field.
+    - or select the **index.html** and click the **Run** button to preview the northwind application with the added `ProductID` field.
 If you do this, you will probably have to follow the procedure above on `Browser cache` to see your change.

     ![New XML view element displayed in the app](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-webide-add-labels-field/mob2-1_field_2.png)